seanpm2001/SeansLifeArchive_Images_LegoTower_Y2025/2025/08_August/21/README.md

 **206**

-- I have not yet started playing Lego Tower today.
+- ~~I have not yet started playing Lego Tower today.
 I plan to play by 11:00 pm PST, but if I don't have the time, I will have to skip my session.
-Gameplay currently seems unlikely for today. - 2025, Thursday, August 21st
+Gameplay currently seems unlikely for today.~~
+- I ended up skipping my session again this week, due to a lack of time. - 2025, Thursday, August 21st

 ***